How to Round Numbers By Hand, Excel, and R Easily

 Step 1: Identify the Target Decimal Place

-To kick things off, let's get our rounding game on point.
 The first step is to identify the decimal place you want to round your number to.

 Step 2: Find the Rounding Helper